ToniWonKanobi/theoveranalyzed.net/posts/2015/1/13/to-beat-the-iphone-you-have-to-beat-the-iphones-camera.md

 @@ Description=The iPhone camera continues to be one of the *major* (there are plenty) hardware advantages of all other smartphone offerings.
 @@ Tags=iPhone, hardware, Android, Stephen Hackett

-Stephen Hackett of 512 Pixels:
+Stephen Hackett of [512 Pixels][512pixels] had this to say about The Verge's piece:
 >It blows my mind that Android OEMs can’t get this right.

 In early 2013, [I left iPhone][instagram].
 I know.
 It's crazy.
 But at the time, the purest Android smartphone out there, the [Nexus 4][m], was calling my name.
 The allure of an open canvas operating system was enticing.
 Truly, [Jelly Bean][m 2] was a great release.